Frozen shoulder: when the joint capsule itself locks down.

 Three things you can do at home

-• Pendulum swings.
-Lean over, let the arm hang, and make small circles using gravity rather than muscle.
-Loosens the joint without forcing it.
+Lean over with your good hand on a chair or table and let the affected arm hang.
+Make small circles using gravity rather than muscle — it loosens the joint without forcing it.

-• Wall walks.
-Walk your fingers up a wall as far as is comfortable, hold, and creep a little higher over days and weeks.
+Face a wall, fingertips on it at about waist height, and walk your fingers up as far as is comfortable.
+Hold, and creep a little higher over days and weeks.

 If your shoulder is stiffening up, the hands-on and rehab services at our Cottleville clinic are built for exactly this — an assessment finds which phase you're in.